Best Western Chemainus

 In 1993 the Chemainus Theatre Festival was founded.
 It was the dream of Ken Smith, philanthropist, and his wife Ruth.
 They hoped to bring the live theatre experience to Canada’s west coast, modelled largely after Stratford Ontario’s famous theatre experience.
 Many volunteers poured endless hours into the dream.
 And guess what, it happened.
 The 270-seat theatre, with a 200-seat dinning room, now draws almost 75,000 theatre goers each year.

 As is often the case, great success often brings serious challenges.
-Where to put all the people.
+In our case, where to put all the guests?
 Patrons were coming in droves from as far away as Courtney, Nanaimo, Victoria and even by ferry from the B.C. lower mainland.
 Chemainus didn’t have a hotel large enough to hold them all!

 In 2003 R.W.
 (Bob) Wall Ltd was called and asked how fast they could build a 75 room Best Western Plus Hotel.
 An agreement was reached, on the condition it be finished in less than one year!
 One problem though, the Chemainus Theatre Festival was still growing fast!
 So, R.W.
 (Bob) Wall Ltd not only built the 56,500 square foot hotel, they also built a three-story office building, a 5,000 square foot rehearsal hall, a set shop, a dance studio, and a costume studio.
 All within that one year promised.

 Ramada Inn Nanaimo

 For much of Nanaimo’s early life it was called “Black Diamond City”.
 Where coal was king, and the hospitality industry thrived.
 There were more than fifty hotels in Nanaimo already in the 1800’s.
-And in 2009 another was added by R.W.
+In 2009 another was added by R.W.
 (Bob) Wall Ltd. This being the Ramada Inn on the corner of Rosehill and Hwy 19A.
 R.W.
 (Bob) Wall Ltd was told in no uncertain terms the contract to build this sixty-five-unit hotel was conditional on building it in record time.